 - i.
 Deliver a sustainable housing mix in accordance with the Council's most up to date Strategic Housing Market Assessment and affordable housing policy, addressing local need for smaller family homes and bungalows/sheltered housing. - ii.
-Be of a high design standard to which will provide an appropriate new extension to Wheldrake whilst maintaining the character of the village. - iii.
+Be of a high design standard to which will pProvide an appropriate new extension to Wheldrake whilst maintaining the character of the village. - iii.
 Conserve and enhance the special character and/or appearance of the adjacent Wheldrake Conservation Area. - iv.
-Undertake a comprehensive evidence based approach in relation to biodiversity to address potential impacts of recreational disturbance on the Lower Derwent Valley Special Protection Area (SPA)/Ramsar/SSSI. - v.
+Undertake a comprehensive evidence based approach in relation to biodiversity to address potential impacts of recreational disturbance on the Lower Derwent Valley Special Protection Area (SPA)/Ramsar/SSSI.
+This will require the developer to publicise and facilitate the use of other, less sensitive countryside destinations nearby (e.g. Wheldrake Woods) and provide educational material to new homeowners to promote good behaviours when visiting the European site.
+The former could be supported by enhancing the local footpath network and improving signage. - v.
 Establish a landscape setting, given the open fields to the south of the site. - vi.
-Create new local facilities as required to meet the needs of future occupiers of the development. - vii.
+Create new local facilities as required to meet the needs of future occupiers of the development.

+- vii.
 Provide on-site open space to provide additional amenity green space and children's play facilities for the village. - viii.
-Provide required financial contributions to existing nursery, primary and secondary facilities to enable the expansion to accommodate demand arising from the development. - ix.
-Optimise pedestrian and cycle integration, connection and accessibility in and out of the site and connectivity to the city and surrounding area creating well-connected internal streets and walkable neighbourhoods, to encourage the maximum take-up of these more 'active' forms of transport (walking and cycling). - x.
+Provide required financial contributions to existing nursery, primary and secondary facilities to enable the expansion to accommodate demand arising from the development.
+Secure developer contributions for primary and secondary school provision as necessary to meet the need generated by the development. - ix.
+Optimise pedestrian and cycle integration, connection and accessibility in and out of the site and connectivity to the city and surrounding area creating well-connected internal streets and walkable neighbourhoods., to encourage the maximum take-up of these more 'active' forms of transport (walking and cycling). - x.
 Undertake a noise assessment to inform the development, this may result in a reduction in the developable area should a buffer to the existing industrial area be required.